 Fighting for Lower Property Taxes and Affordable Housing

 Our community is being pushed out of their homes due to a broken property tax system.
 I will work to create a transparent system that holds the ultra-wealthy accountable to paying their fair share while reducing the burden on the middle-class.

 There are many different types of exemptions aimed at providing tax relief to different groups, from veterans to people with disabilities.
 However, even with the current tax freezes and exemptions, many citizens who are 65 and older are having a hard time paying their taxes.
 Most elderly people are on a fixed income; thus, less able to adjust to increasing property tax bills.
 To help seniors afford to live in their homes, I will implement an increase of senior homestead exemptions and the Senior Freeze value.

 Illinois has a broken school funding system.
-While schools are predominantly funded by property taxes, the inflation of property taxes has fallen most heavy on middle-class citizens, whose salaries have not increased in accordance to their property taxes.
+While schools are predominantly funded by property taxes, the inflation of property taxes has fallen most heavily on middle-class citizens, whose salaries have not increased in relation to their property taxes.
 It is time for the state to start making more contributions towards education funding in all districts, giving all children in Illinois the right to a worthy public education.
-Investing in public education is one of most effective ways our government could reach economic prosperity. boosting spending on public education significantly increases employment and reduces poverty.
-A well-educated workforce also raises median wages in a state.
-For these reasons, I will work relentlessly to assure there is more governmental coverage of school funding, to take pressure and funding discrepancies off of the every-day, working-class family.

 Investing in a Sustainable Future